 Make Your Rock Candy

-- Wet each thread or wooden skewer with water, and roll it in granulated sugar.
+Wet each wooden skewer with water and roll it in granulated sugar.
 This base layer gives the sugar crystals something to grab when they start forming.
 Set these aside to dry while you prepare the sugar syrup.

-- Place the water in a medium-sized pan and bring it to a boil.
-Begin adding the sugar, one cup at a time, stirring after each addition.
+Place the 2 cups of water in a medium-sized pan and bring it to a boil.
+Begin adding the sugar, 1 cup at a time, stirring after each addition.
 You will notice that it takes longer for the sugar to dissolve after each cup you add.
-Continue to stir and boil the syrup until all of the sugar has been added and it is completely dissolved.
+Continue to stir and boil the syrup until all of the sugar has been added, and it is completely dissolved.
 Remove the pan from the heat.

-- If you are using colors or flavorings, add them at this point.
-When using an extract, add 1 teaspoon of extract; for flavoring oils, only add 1/2 teaspoon.
+If you are using colors or flavorings, add 2 to 3 drops of food coloring and stir it in to ensure an even, smooth color.
+When using an extract, add 1 teaspoon of the extract; for flavoring oils, only add 1/2 teaspoon.
 Make sure you don’t stand right in front of the pan because the scent can be very strong as it rises in the steam.
-Add 2 to 3 drops of food coloring and stir it in to ensure an even, smooth color.

-- Allow the sugar syrup to cool for approximately 10 minutes, then pour it into the prepared jars.
-Lower one sugared string or skewer into each jar until it hangs about 1 inch from the bottom.
+Lower one sugared skewer or string into each jar until it hangs about 1 inch from the bottom.

-- You should start to see sugar crystals forming within two to four hours.
+You should start to see sugar crystals forming within 2 to 4 hours.
 If you see no change after 24 hours, try boiling the sugar syrup again and dissolve another cup of sugar into it.
-Then pour it back into the jar and insert the string or skewer again.
+Then pour it back into the jar and insert the skewer or string again.

-The flavor and coloring combinations of rock candy are endless and you can really get creative with it.
-You can use an obvious combination such as purple for grape rock candy, or do something totally off the wall and make the flavor a surprise.
+Use any flavor and coloring combinations you like.
+You can go with an obvious combination such as purple for grape rock candy or do something totally off the wall and make the flavor a surprise.